Learn Why CO2 Refrigeration is a Viable Option for Commercial and Industrial Cooling.

-CO2 has been used for refrigeration since the mid-nineteenth century.
+CO2 refrigeration has been used since the mid-nineteenth century.
 It was replaced with man-made refrigerants including CFCs and HFCs during the twentieth century.

 Since CO2 is colourless and odourless leak detection is an important consideration.
 However, other refrigerants also need to be carefully managed and monitored.